Jaybird (company)

-Jaybird is a Utah-based consumer electronics company owned by Logitech.
+Jaybird was a Utah-based consumer electronics company owned by Logitech.
 The company designs and manufactures headphones and wearable activity trackers.
 The company is mainly known for its line of wireless Bluetooth sports headsets.
 Jaybird was founded in 2006 by Australian entrepreneur Judd Armstrong.

 Company history

 Jaybird was founded by Australian entrepreneur Judd Armstrong in 2006.
-An athlete himself, Armstrong was disappointed with the performance of headphones available at the time, and wanted to create a product for himself that would be sweat-resistant and non-restrictive for physical activity.
+Armstrong was disappointed with the performance of headphones available at the time, and wanted to create a product for himself that would be sweat-resistant and non-restrictive for physical activity.
 Armstrong placed a few of his prototype products online for sale to recoup production cost.
 After receiving positive feedback from the public, he founded JayBirdGear LLC in Salt Lake City, Utah in 2006.

 The company's first Bluetooth headset, the JB100 Freedom, was launched in late 2007.

 In 2014, the company was listed for the first time amongst the 5 top-selling premium headphones along with Beats, Bose, Sennheiser, and Sony, according to market research company NPD Group.

 On April 12, 2016, Logitech acquired the company for $50 million.

-In August 2019, Jaybird released the first generation of “Vista” wireless Bluetooth earbuds.
-In 2021, Jaybird released the next iteration, “Vista 2” wireless Bluetooth earbuds.
+In August 2019, Jaybird released the first generation of Vista wireless Bluetooth earbuds.
+In June 2021, Jaybird released the next iteration, Vista 2.

-In June 2021, Jaybird debuted the release of the Vista 2 model of Bluetooth earbuds, which are fully wireless and feature active noise cancellation and what Jaybird calls "SurroundSense."